Gurnee Mills: 1988–1991: Development and opening

+1991–2007: Early years

-With about 200 retail spaces and two separate food courts: the Dine-O-Rama and the Lake County Fare Food Court, Gurnee Mills was intended from the beginning as a state-of-the-art mall, with high-tech features like a television studio where mall-specific commercials could be produced and shown on the mall's 55 monitors, and its 15 ft "video wall".
+With about 200 retail spaces and two separate food courts: the Dine-O-Rama and the Lake County Fare, Gurnee Mills was intended from the beginning as a state-of-the-art mall, with high-tech features like a television studio where mall-specific commercials could be produced and shown on the mall's 55 monitors, and its 15 ft "video wall".
 The Family Entertainment Center featured a video arcade and other attractions for children.
 These features were intended to help turn the mall into a center for entertainment, not just for shopping, as the Mills Corporation felt entertainment was the future for shopping malls.
 One marketing study found Gurnee Mills was so large that many shoppers preferred to drive to the other side of the parking lot rather than walk to the other end of the mall.

 Advertised as the "world's largest outlet mall", Gurnee Mills faced confusion from local consumers over the fact that it featured full-price stores as well as discount outlets, and the first six months of profits were lower than Western Development and the Gurnee tax base were hoping.
-Some retailers were satisfied with the mall's financial performance, while others were disappointed but optimistic.
-Phar-Mor, on the other hand, closed its store after one year of disappointing sales, becoming the first anchor to leave.
-Additions to the mall continued in 1993, with a new retail space constructed for Burlington Coat Factory, as well as Foot Locker, Syms, and The Clearinghouse by Saks Fifth Avenue opening that fall.
+Some retailers were satisfied with the mall's financial performance, while others were disappointed but optimistic.Phar-Mor, on the other hand, closed its store after one year of disappointing sales, becoming the first anchor to leave.Additions to the mall continued in 1993, with a new retail space constructed for Burlington Coat Factory, as well as Foot Locker, Syms, and The Clearinghouse by Saks Fifth Avenue opening that fall.
 Circuit City opened in the area around the mall on November 24, and a ten-screen movie theater, one of Marcus Theatres' first Illinois locations, opened at the mall on December 10.
-The same year, Sears closed its chain of catalog outlet stores, leaving a space which was filled by a Macy's Close-Out store and later by JCPenney.
+That year, Sears closed its chain of catalog outlet stores, leaving a space which was filled by a Macy's Close-Out store and later by JCPenney.
 The vacant space left by Phar-Mor was finally filled by Value City in 1995.
 Also in 1995, Sam's Club and Walmart, which later became Supercenter, opened across the street from the mall on the northwest corner of Hunt Club and Grand Ave.